qtc-de/remote-method-guesser/README.md

 [+] 		Writing sample file /home/qtc/rmg-samples/plain-server/execute/execute.java
 ```

-For a successful *RMI call* you always need an interface definition and the code for the actual method code
+For an successful *RMI call* you always need an interface definition and the code for the actual method call.
-itself.
 The interface file created by *remote-method-guesser* (``IPlainServer.java``) can be compiled right
 away, whereas the actual method call (``execute.java``) contains a ``TODO`` for each method argument.

 ```java